ToposInstitute/RelationalThinking-Book/_sources/acknowledgements.md

 :align: center
 ```

+**Logo**

+Thank you to Avik Tripura for creating the Logo and Namista Tabassum for the consultation!

+The authors thank Pawel Sobocinski for inspiring the fun characters Kiki and Bouba in Chapter 2.
+We love Kiki and Bouba appear in the logo of this book too!

 **People**

 This work would not have been possible without the support of the Algebraic Julia team at the Topos Institute!
 A million thanks to each one of  them!